 Fins play a decisive role in surfing and surfboard performance.
 Surfers tend to believe it's all about shaping and surf skills, but fins have evolved much over the last 10 years.
-So, how should we choose a set of new fins?
+So, how should we choose a new set of fins?

-You can buy surf fins at the online surf shop.
+Buy surf fins at the online surf shop.